RebeccaStevens/is-immutable-type/README.md

 ### Another Use for Overrides

-Currently due to limitations in TypeScript, it is impossible to write a utility type that will transform any given type to an immutable version of it in all cases. ([See this issue](https://github.com/microsoft/TypeScript/issues/29732))
+Currently, due to limitations in TypeScript, it is impossible to write a utility type that will transform any given type to an immutable version of it in all cases. ([See this issue](https://github.com/microsoft/TypeScript/issues/29732))